etparr/langflow-proxy/docs/FASTAPI_GUIDE.md

         # ... process the message ...
 ```

-**What this does:**
+**Purpose:**
-- Creates a unique endpoint for each agent
+- Creates a unique API endpoint for each agent
-- Handles incoming messages
+- Handles incoming message requests
-- Routes them to the correct Langflow agent
+- Routes messages to the correct Langflow agent
-- Returns responses in a standard format
+- Returns responses in standardized format

-**Think of it as:** Creating a dedicated phone extension for each agent.

 ### 6. Agent Configuration